lorrainescanlon/scramble-ed/README.md

 ![Correct Answer](docs/images/correctanswer.jpg)

--__Incorrect Answer__
+- __Incorrect Answer__
-  - If the users guess is incorrect they are presented with a message telling them wrong guess try again.
+  - If the users guess is incorrect they are presented with a message telling them their guess is wrong and to try again.
   - The user loses a life.
   - The guitar image is updated by adding a string
   - Each life lost adds a string to the guitar.

 ![Incorrect Answer](docs/images/incorrect.jpg)

--__Out of Time__
+- __Out of Time__
-  - If the user fails to guess correctly before the 20 secoonds timer is up they get the game over message.
+  - If the user fails to guess correctly before the 20 second timer is up they get the game over message.
   - The ascii guitar is printed with all its strings.
   - Their scores are written to the spreadsheet.
   - The user is asked if they would like to play again.

 ![Out of Time](docs/images/outoftime.jpg)

--__Out of Lives__
+- __Out of Lives__
   - If the user looses all their lives they are presented with the game over message.
   - The ascii guitar is printed with all its strings.
   - Their scores are written to the spreadsheet.
   - The user is asked if they would like to play again.

   ![Out of Lives](docs/images/nolives.jpg)

 - __Game Over__